caitlinadams/odc-mvp/README.md

 This repository contains docker compose files and accompanying scripts and notebooks to create a local instance of Digital Earth Australia's production or development Open Data Cube (ODC) environments.
 The purpose is to support simple testing of new products prior to integrating these fully into development or production.

+All current settings for indexing and OWS are configured to work for GA's Sentinel-1 product, which is in development.
+However, you can customise the scripts and configuration to work for any test product.

 > **_NOTE:_** Production-like docker compose has been well-tested.
-Development-like docker compose is still under construction.
+Development-like docker compose is still under construction and may not yet perfectly replicate DEA's development environment.

 ## Set up

 1. Ensure you have `docker` and `docker-compose` installed
 1. Clone this repository
-1. Set up a Python virtual environment
+1. Set up a Python virtual environment (only required to run notebooks)
     * Option 1: use `conda` to install the appropriate `environment.yaml` file
     * Option 2: use `pixi` to install the project (provides access to additional functionality)

 ## Simple launch with docker-compose

 There are two docker compose files:
 * Production-like environment: [docker-compose-dea-prod.yml](docker-compose-dea-prod.yml)
 * Development-like environment: [docker-compose-dea-dev.yml](docker-compose-dea-dev.yml)

 Each environment contains:
-* A postgres+postgis database
+* A service with the postgres+postgis database
 * A service for indexing data
 * A service for OWS
 * A service for Explorer

-If indexing from AWS, you may need to log into AWS on your command line.
+If loading data from AWS when running notebooks, you may need to log into AWS on your command line.

 ### Launch the production-like environment

 run `docker compose -f docker-compose-dea-prod.yml up` to start all services.
 Alternatively, if using [pixi](https://pixi.sh/latest/) you can run `pixi run prod-up`.